rwsite/updatepulse-server/integration/docs/packages.md

 > (string) the absolute path of the package on the **local** file system

 `$check_remote`
-> (bool) `true` if the Remote Repository Service is about to be checked and the package downloaded, `false` if the local cache is about to be used
+> (bool) `true` if the Version Control System is about to be checked and the package downloaded, `false` if the local cache is about to be used

 ___
 ### upserv_download_remote_package